An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.

 An endoscopy usually takes between 15 and 45 minutes, depending on what it’s being used for.
 You can usually go home the same day and do not have to stay in hospital overnight.

 After an endoscopy

 - Stay at the hospital or centre for 1 to 2 hours after the procedure so the sedative can wear off.

 - If you have a sedative, a friend or relative will also need to take you home after the procedure and stay with you for 24 hours.

-- bloating or nausea for a short time after the procedure, and even a sore throat for 1 to 2 days.
+- Bloating or nausea can persist for a short time after the procedure, and even a sore throat for 1 to 2 days.

-- Go back to your normal diet once your swallowing returns to normal
+- Go back to your normal diet once your swallowing returns to normal.